 Synthetic Data: Examples – Realistic – using AI (SYNDERAI), pronounced /ˈsɪn.də.raɪ/

-© HL7 Europe | Main Contributor: Dr. Kai U. Heitmann | Privacy Policy • AGPL-3.0 license
+© HL7 Europe | Main Contributor: Dr. Kai U. Heitmann | Privacy Policy • LGPL-3.0 license

-For this set of deliverables, Synthetic Example Data is created on the base of the EHRxF specifications.
+For this set of deliverables, Synthetic Example Data is created on the base of the EEHRxF specifications.
 The purpose of Synthetic Example Data is seen in testing and validation (e.g. industry proofs, connect-a-thons etc.) as well as in education and further implementation support for vendors.

 Granular facts for Synthetic Example Data are subject to real medical knowledge.
 Create data just randomly may result in very unlikely data from a clinical perspective such as a child with a myocardial infarction or a grandmother with Type 1 Diabetes.
 Therefor designing examples need to be as close as possible to real medical workflows, as if they would be able to support care.
-In addition, supportive data and narrative / text can be generated by AI giving the precise instructions (e.g. granular data as the source).
-This also applies to tabular data (lab, meds) and (semi structured) text for the human target (e.g. Hospital Discharge Report).

 HL7 Europe started this effort with a focus on Synthetic Example Data with a “real” medical background – as if from or for “real” care – but “invented” matching patient demographics.
-This is done using several sources of generated data, amalgamating it with additional localized data (for geolocation of the synthetic patients and providers, see figure 1) and statistical methods also used for clinical trials (stratification [1] of subjects) as well as AI technologies to supplement data for the created strata and synthetic clinical story.
+This is done using several sources of generated data, amalgamating it with additional localized data.
+For that purpose, the (invented) geo location of the synthetic patients and the a "close-by" primary care provider or hospital, see figure 1) as well as statistical methods that are also used for clinical trials (stratification [1] of subjects) were used.

-Figure 1: Geo-Localization of “patients” and “providers” in the first wave of Synthetic Example Realistic Data.
-The example data is a randomized amalgamation of synthetic sources, bringing stratification and other statistical methods into play.
+| Figure 1: Geo-Localization of “patients” and “providers” of Synthetic Example Realistic Data.
+The example data is a randomized amalgamation of synthetic sources, bringing stratification and other statistical methods into play. |

 The generation of Synthetic Example Data was also combined with a reference implementation of Visualization of the Synthetic Example Instances.
-For more information on this activity, refer to vi7eti website [4] and the GitHub repository [5].
+For more information on this activity, refer to the vi7eti website [5] and the GitHub repository [6].

 [1] Stratification of clinical trials is the partitioning of subjects and results by a factor other than the treatment given. – see Wikipedia https://en.wikipedia.org/wiki/Stratification_(clinical_trials)